BigTerraco/BigTerraco/README.md

   ![](https://komarev.com/ghpvc/?username=BigTerracoe&color=02ffff)
 </div>
 <div align="center">
-no i won't help with party limit, and yes that is probably a caine skin that i'm in that's probably why you think it looks like caine
+no i won't help with party limit :// stranger danger bro have u never heard of that (but for realsies im not gonna help so dont bother asking unless we're like rlly close ok? ok!)
 </div>

 ******